krisu5/userstyles/DuckDuckGo - Wider Prettier and Customizable/README.md

 > Also available at [Greasy Fork]()

+*Customizable UserCSS for DuckDuckGo* 🦆

-Customizable UserCSS for DuckDuckGo, that has toggleable features such as:
+Toggleable features such as:
 - IBM Plex webfont **(enabled by default)**
 - Wider layout for 1920px or wider screens **(enabled by default)**
 - Bigger font **(enabled by default)**